 ...

-A: No, you don’t!
-When we buy a Philly house for cash, we can facilitate closing on a property in as little as 2 weeks while allowing the owner to remain in the property.
-This gives them the necessary time to find a new place to move to, whether moving in with a family member or purchasing or renting another property.
-We understand the importance of providing sufficient time and resources for the owner to pack up their belongings and complete the move.
+A: No, you don’t have to move out right away!
+When we buy houses in PA for cash, we can close in as little as 1 week while giving you the time you need to stay in the property.
+This allows you to find a new place, whether it’s moving in with family or purchasing or renting another home.
+If you need more time, we can arrange a rent-back or other arrangement.
+We understand the importance of having enough time to pack up and move without stress.

-A: No, it’s not necessary.
-Most houses bought or sold through brokers are not completely paid off.
-Whether there’s a mortgage, outstanding taxes, or other obligations like water bills or even outstanding PGW gas bills, when we buy your house for cash, we handle payoffs for these through the title company we use.
-The amounts are subtracted from the sales price, and the remaining sum is your net proceeds from the property sale.
-For instance, if you’re selling a property for $100,000 with a $50,000 mortgage, your net proceeds would be $50,000 minus any closing costs.
+A: No, you don’t need to fully pay off your house to sell it.
+Many homes sold through brokers still have mortgages or other obligations like taxes, water bills, or PGW gas bills.
+When we buy your house for cash, we take care of these payoffs through the title company.
+The amounts are subtracted from the sale price, and the remaining amount is yours.
+For example, if you sell your home for $100,000 and have a $50,000 mortgage, your net proceeds would be $50,000 minus any closing costs.

 A: It’s quite simple.
 Real estate investors utilize what’s known as a “buy box.”
 This involves assessing the property’s value based on recent sales within a quarter-mile radius.
 We consider properties in similar condition, whether listed by the owner or a real estate broker.
 By evaluating the condition and size of these comparable properties, we calculate an approximate price per square foot that we can offer for a property.
 This offer is then determined by multiplying the price per square foot by the property’s square footage.
 Additionally, we share information and often include pictures of these comparable properties, allowing you to see how your property compares.
 This transparency helps us collectively determine a fair price for buying and selling.